-Some rice wines taste a bit sweet but it really depends on how people made the rice wine.
+Mijiu (米酒) is a rice wine made from the fermentation of sticky/glutinous rice.
+Its color should be as clear as water and taste a little bit spicy.
+Some rice wines taste a bit sweet but it really depends on how it is made.
 Most of the cooking rice wines sold in Chinese supermarkets don’t taste sweet.

 Both Chinese and Taiwanese people use this type of rice wine almost on a daily basis.
 Below are some examples of how to use rice wine in cooking:

 - Stir-Fried Vegetables: Stir-fry vegetables usually means green vegetables like cabbage, spring greens, and spinach.
 Some people like to add a couple drops of rice wine when they stir-fry the vegetables because it enhances not only the flavor of the vegetable but also gives it a special fragrance.